Peanut Butter Pie Recipe with Chocolate Ganache Topping

 Spread the ganache over the top of your pie using an offset spatula or the back of a spoon.

-Refrigerate the peanut butter pie for at least 3 hours, or until both the filling and ganache have set.
-The pie slices cleanly once chilled and holds its shape.
+Chill the no-bake peanut butter pie in your refrigerator for at least 3 hours, or until both the filling and ganache have fully set.

-Halloween Peanut Butter Pie Design (Chocolate Ganache Spiderweb):
+Halloween Peanut Butter Pie Design: How to Make a Chocolate Ganache Spiderweb

-If you want to give this peanut butter pie recipe a spooky Halloween twist, you can decorate the top with a chocolate spiderweb design.
-It takes some extra effort and time, but the effort pays off by making the pie look like a true Halloween centerpiece.
+If you want to give this easy no-bake peanut butter pie recipe a spooky Halloween twist, you can decorate the top with a chocolate spiderweb design.
+It takes some extra effort and time, but it pays off by making the pie unmistakable like a Halloween dessert.

-To make the spiderweb design, you need to make two different types of ganache: one with dark chocolate like in the original recipe, and another with white chocolate.
+To make the spiderweb design, you need to make two different types of ganache: dark chocolate ganache like in the original recipe, and a white chocolate ganache.
 To achieve the spiderweb effect, the dark chocolate layer should be slightly more fluid than in the original recipe so the white chocolate ganache can be pulled through it to create the effect.
 Use these ratios:

 • Dark Chocolate Ganache: 6oz dark chocolate with 3/4c heavy whipping cream